New fuel pump

 Undo and remove it, the pump mounting top is a snug fit in the top tank hole, pull it upwards.

-Attached to the pump, you'll find there's a copper pipe coil and rubber pipes, you'll have to remove this before you can pull the pump through its hole.
+Attached to the pump, you'll find there's a copper pipe coil and rubber pipes, this makes the pump assembly difficult to lift out of its hole.
+It will come with some manipulation, but if it won't, you can remove the coil making room to pull the pump through its hole.
 Undo the rubber pipe at the pump top, and the outlet pipe at the mounting.
 Let it go and pull the pump out of its hole, you can get it out of the tank next.

-It's a tight fit, and will take a bit of wiggling, but it'll come out, then collect the balancer coil.
+It's a tight fit, and will take a bit of wiggling, but it'll come out, if you disconnected the coil collect it now.

 Pull out the pump.